 For most of 2019, this page tracked what poetry I finished reading each week.
-Scroll to the bottom of the list to read about the motiviation behind this page.
+Scroll to the bottom of the list to read about my original motiviation to begin this page.

-Also, I’ve written (though not lately) some short impressions of a few of the poetry books I’ve finished.
-Hot takes, really.
+(Also, I wrote some short impressions of a few of the 2019 books; hot takes, really.
 Move fast and review things.
 The author’s name, if it’s a hyperlink, will take you to the mini-review.
 I make no promises that there will be more, but who knows?
 Hope springs infernal.)

 4/ Week of 20 Jan

 - James C Scott, Seeing Like a State (Yale, 1998)